Independent Living Older Blind

 ILOB staff attend community events to share information about services and offer support to Marylanders who are 55 or older, and are blind or have a vision impairment.

-DORS ILOB staff, like Vision Rehabilitation Therapist, Marilynn Ward-Tluszcz (pictured here, to the right), run low-vision support groups in some Maryland communities.
+DORS ILOB staff, like Vision Rehabilitation Therapist, Marilynn Ward-Tluszcz (pictured here, to the left, also run low-vision support groups in some Maryland communities.

 Publications